openmrv/MRV/Formatted/Modules_1/image_composite.md

 ---
 title: Image mosaic/composite creation for Landsat and Sentinel-2 in Google Earth Engine
 summary: This tutorial will walk you through how to create a composite using Landsat and/or Sentinel-2 imagery on a national level in Google Earth Engine (GEE).
 The process is demonstrated for the countries of Colombia, Mozambique, and Cambodia.
 The tutorial is accompanied by a GEE repository, and a series of videos that walk you through some of the sections.
 The scripts enable you to create a composite that can be used in subsequent sections of this training.
-If you are new to GEE, helpful resources will be provided.
+If you are new to GEE, helpful resources are provided.
 author: Andrea Puzzi Nicolau
 creation date: December, 2020
 language: English